vectordotdev/vector/rfcs/2022-02-24-11552-dd-agent-style-secret-management.md

 # RFC <issue#> - 2022-02-xx - Datadog Agent style secret management

-The Datadog Agent has a straighforward secret resolution facility to avoid having sensitive information stored directly in its config, it relies on a user-provided external program that is run to retrieve sensitive value from a thirs party system.
+The Datadog Agent has a straighforward secret resolution facility to avoid having sensitive information stored directly in its config, it relies on a user-provided external program that is run to retrieve sensitive value from a third party system.
 This RFC aims to propose a similar mechanism for Vector.

 ## Context